mthiel117/apply-configs/README.md

-# Apply configs to Lab Switches
+# Apply configs to Arista Lab Switches

 Apply configs for the following topologies:
   - MLAG